neurotechuoft/BrainTag/README.md

 1. Clone the repo locally
 2. Install dependencies
     > npm install
-3. Run app
-    > npm start
-4. In a new terminal, run electron
+3. Run server and electron simultaneously (if this fails, continue to step 4)
-    > npm run electron
+    > npm run electron-dev